watermullins/movie-scraper/README.md

-# DEFUNCT DUE TO CHANGES TO LETTERBOXD Movie Scraper
+# DEFUNCT DUE TO CHANGES TO LETTERBOXD AND IMDB
 ## Setup and Running ##
 * make sure python is installed and cd into the same folder as the program.
 * install beautiful soup with the command: